Dr. Eva Mistry is leading a project that aims to improve patient outcomes for people who had a previous disability before they had a stroke.

 Bill Gasiamis 1:16

-With a team over 12 sites across the United States, Dr. Mistry is working on a research project that for the first time is specifically looking at how to better support stroke survivors that have had previous disability before they had a stroke.
+With a team of over 12 sites across the United States, Dr. Mistry is working on a research project that for the first time is specifically looking at how to better support stroke survivors who have had previous disability before they had a stroke.
 Dr. Eva Mistry.
 Welcome to the podcast.